jhannemann/bowling/instructions/BowlingGame.md

 we have introduced a new attribute `horizontalSpeed` which determines how fast we move the ball on horizontal axis input.

-Since the Ball prefab now is kinematic by default, the ball needs to be subject to the physics engine when thrown.
+Since the Ball prefab now is kinematic by default, the ball needs to be made subject to the physics engine when thrown.
 This is accomplished by the `ridigbody.isKinematic = false;` line just after the space bar has been pressed.

 Also, of course,